blevine/keycloak-graphql/README.md

 ## Access control, existence, and errors
 Keycloak imposes role-based access controls on its resources.
 When a GraphQL query returns a collection, any items in that collection to which the caller does not have access are removed from the collection.
-If the caller does not have access to the collection itself, a page with an empty items array is returned.
+If the caller does not have access to the collection itself, a Page with an empty items array is returned.
 For queries returning single results, a null is returned when the caller does not have access.

 There is no way to determine whether a null result is due to access control or the item not being found.
 In other words,